-The Lowes Creek Maryland Contribution Plan (LCM CP) has been included as a third precinct within the Camden Growth Areas Contributions Plan.
-Our assessment of Camden Growth Areas Contributions Plan has focused on the LCM CP.
+The LCM CP has been included as a third precinct within the Camden Growth Areas Contributions Plan.
+Our assessment of Camden Growth Areas Contributions Plan has been limited to the LCM CP.
 However, we have noted that Camden Council has made some other changes to the Camden Growth Areas Contributions Plan.
 Section 4.7.1 discusses this in more detail.

-We assessed LCM CP against the Department of Planning and Environment's (DPE) Practice Note criteria:
+We assessed LCM CP against DPE's Practice Note criteria:

-- 1. Public amenities and services in the plan are on the essential works list as identified within the Practice Note. - 2.
+- 1. Public amenities and services in the plan are on the Essential Works List as identified within the Practice Note. - 2.
 Public amenities and services are reasonable in terms of nexus (i.e. there is a connection between the development and demand created). - 3.
 Development contribution is based on a reasonable estimate of the cost of the public amenities and services. - 4.
 Public amenities and services can be provided within a reasonable timeframe. - 5.
 Development contribution is based on a reasonable apportionment between: - a. existing and new demand for the public amenities and services, and - different types of development that generate new demand for the public amenities and services (e.g. different types of residential development such as detached dwellings and multi-unit dwellings, and different land uses such as residential, commercial, and industrial). - 6.
 Council has conducted appropriate community liaison and publicity in preparing the contributions plan. - 7.
 Other matters IPART considers relevant.2